 For less than the cost of one hour of an attorney's time, this course will teach you what to expect throughout the divorce process as it relates to money in your relationship.
-We will cover common divorce terms, questions to ask family law attorneys, the role of other divorce professionals and support payments.
+The videos will cover common divorce terms, the role of other professionals, timing, and types of divorce settlements.

 Watch our short introduction video below!

 The Financially Fit Divorce online course is based on Pam Friedman's book, "I Now Pronounce You Financially Fit: How to Protect Your Money in Marriage and Divorce".